rgl/jenkins-vagrant/README.md

 **NB** nginx is setup with a self-signed certificate that you have to trust before being able to access the local Jenkins home page.

-Run `vagrant up --no-destroy-on-error ubuntu` to launch the Ubuntu slave.
+Run `vagrant up --no-destroy-on-error ubuntu` to launch the Ubuntu agent.

-Run `vagrant up --no-destroy-on-error windows` to launch the Windows slave.
+Run `vagrant up --no-destroy-on-error windows` to launch the Windows agent.

-Run `vagrant up --no-destroy-on-error macos` to launch the macOS slave. **NB** you first need to download [Xcode_8.1.xip](https://developer.apple.com/download/more/).
+Run `vagrant up --no-destroy-on-error macos` to launch the macOS agent. **NB** you first need to download [Xcode_8.1.xip](https://developer.apple.com/download/more/).
 After provisioning you can delete it, as `Xcode_8.1.cpio.xz` will take its place as a more efficient way to install Xcode.

 Email notifications are sent to a local [MailHog](https://github.com/mailhog/MailHog) SMTP server running at localhost:1025 and you can browse them at [http://jenkins.example.com:8025](http://jenkins.example.com:8025).